Odejide-Oluwafemi/Space-Royale/README.md

 # Space-Royale
-A 2D, Open-World Space Shooter Game with a, most likely to be implemented, Multiplayer Feature; mad with Godot Game Engine.
+A 2D, Open-World, Space Shooter Game with a, most likely to be implemented, Multiplayer Feature; made with Godot Game Engine.